INSIGHT

 • Your funding needs are time-sensitive

-• You’re comparing multiple finance types and want help understanding the differences
+• You are comparing multiple finance types and want help understanding the differences

-• You’ve been declined before and want guidance on why and what to try next
+• You have been declined before and want guidance on why and what to try next

 Choosing the Right Finance Broker